voxeet/comms-sdk-unreal/README.md

         - Unreal Engine 5: Tools → Refresh Xcode Project

 ## <a name="how"></a>How it works
-- DolbyIoSampleConferenceBP provides a sample implementation to interface with the Dolby.io Communications C++ SDK using the API specified in the ADolbyIoConference class.
+- DolbyIoSampleConferenceBP provides a sample Blueprint implementation to interface with the Dolby.io Communications C++ SDK using the API specified in the ADolbyIoConference class.
+- DolbyIoSampleConference.cpp is similar except it is a C++ example.
 - DolbyIoSampleConnectMenu provides a sample implementation of a graphics user interface using DolbyIoSampleConferenceBP.
 - DolbyIoSampleDebugInfo provides a sample implementation of displaying some additional debug information.